spaceconcordia/rocketry-performance/documentation/aerodynamic_geometry.md

 A *Von Karman* nose profile has been selected by the design team, other profiles will not be supported in the initial version of the model.
 The *Von Karman* nose profile is a *Haack Series* geometry, designed to minimize theoretical pressure drag [niskanen2013].
-This profile excels in subsonic flow conditions, and performs well in transonic flow conditions - as such is it well suited for the current mission [nassaNoseCone].
+This profile excels in subsonic flow conditions, and performs well in transonic flow conditions [nassaNoseCone] - as such is it well suited for the current mission.

 The equation for the *Haack Series* is
 \begin{equation}